 Hon.
-John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) In terms of the appeal process, there is an appeal process in place, so if a second escort is requested and it is denied, there is an appeal process there that clients, guardians and escorts themselves can file.
-There is a form that's involved, it's available on the Department of Health's website.
+John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) In terms of the appeal process, there is an appeal process in place.
+Let's say if a second escort in this case is requested and the request is denied, there is an appeal process there that clients, guardians, and escorts themselves can file.

+There is a form that's involved.
+It's available on the Department of Health's website.
 It's also available at our health centres.
 All appeals must be submitted in writing.
 This is a process that is in place and our medical travel clerks or other medical travel staff do make sure that our clients know that the right to appeal is in place.

 We target to get a decision back within 10 business days of receiving an appeal.
-I realize that when clients are facing end of life situations or a very serious illness, 10 days can be a long time.
-We aim to respond all requests as quickly as we can. (interpretation) Thank you, Mr. Chairman.
+I realize that when clients are facing end-of-life situations or a very serious illness, 10 days can be a long time.
+We aim to respond to all requests as quickly as we can. (interpretation) Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Mr. Quqqiaq.
+Speaker: Your second and final supplementary, Mr. Quqqiaq.

 Mr. Quqqiaq: Thank you, Mr. Speaker.
-Mr. Speaker, I am sure we can all appreciate how difficult it is to be the only escort to provide support and comfort for a terminally ill patient.
-It is important that they remain physically and mentally healthy to be able to provide that support.
-Sometimes, escorts also need support and respite.
+I am sure we can all appreciate how difficult it is to be the only escort to provide support and comfort for a terminally ill patient.
+It is important that escorts remain physically and mentally healthy to be able to provide that support.
+Sometimes escorts also need support and respite.

-Mr. Speaker, will the minister commit to reviewing the medical client escort policy to permit more than one escort on compassionate grounds, and especially for terminally ill medical clients?
+Mr. Speaker, will the minister commit to reviewing the Medical Client Escort Policy to permit more than one escort on compassionate grounds and especially for terminally ill medical clients?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I would like to thank the member for his question.
-Yes, I can commit and we will have a review on this policy in regards to the (interpretation ends) medical travel policy (interpretation) is currently being reviewed to determine which areas require further revisions or amendments.

-At this time, we have tasked staff to undertake this review with an empathetic approach, so we have provided a directive towards, and obviously to use this example or a medical mental health policy related to treatment outside for (interpretation ends) for mental health (interpretation) or elders' hospice care so I spoke to these earlier.
+I also thank the member for that question.
+Yes, I can commit and we will have a review on this policy, (interpretation ends) the Medical Travel Policy. (interpretation) It is currently being reviewed to determine which areas require further revisions or amendments.
+At this time, we have tasked staff to undertake this review with an empathetic approach.
+We have provided a directive towards, for example, mental health or elders' hospice care, which I spoke to earlier.

-(interpretation ends) In terms of the appeal process, Mr. Speaker, we do take into consideration compassionate reasons, including end of life scenarios for our clients.
-Those are dealt with and given high priority within the department.
-We do anticipate finding more opportunities to improve supports going forward as we review the medical travel policy.
+(interpretation ends) In terms of the appeal process, we do take into consideration compassionate reasons, including end-of-life scenarios for clients, and those are given high priority within the department.
+We do anticipate finding more opportunities to improve supports going forward as we review the Medical Travel Policy. (interpretation) Thank you, Mr. Speaker.